timur-developer/clickpulse/README.md

 kubectl apply -f k8s/
 ```

-The manifests are intentionally minimal and are meant as a starting point.
+The manifests provide a base setup for running the service in a cluster.
 They expect ClickHouse to be available through `CLICKHOUSE_DSN`.

 ## Development